General, Debugging, Options Dialog Box

 The debugger will use the Visual Studio 2013 C#/VB expression evaluators instead of the Visual Studio 2015 Roslyn-based expression evaluators.

-- Warn when using custom debugger visualizers against potentially unsafe code
+Warn when using custom debugger visualizers against potentially unsafe processes (Managed only)

 Visual Studio warns you when you are using a custom debugger visualizer that is running code in the debuggee process, because it could be running unsafe code.